ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 ```
 {: hmac}

 ----

 ## Configure a LIST bucket inventory
 {: #compatibility-api-list-bucket-inventory}

-A `ListBucketInventoryConfigurations` issued to a bucket with the proper parameters .
+A `ListBucketInventoryConfigurations` issued to a bucket with the proper parameters.

 **Syntax**